Focus172/RsaBreaker/README.md

-# goose guess
+# Goose

-Using AI to try to break encryption.
+Guessing at encryption keys using AI (and math).